 1. Pesto Jars

 Making your own pesto is super easy and you can use any seasonal herbs as well as leafy greens such as rocket/arugula or spinach.
 Add some nuts, garlic, lemon juice and olive oil and you’ve got yourself a delicious present.
 You can also make a pesto using sun-dried tomatoes, marinated olives and roasted eggplant.
-Check out this pesto recipe from Passion Meets Creativity.
+Check out this pesto recipe from Passion Meets Creativity, or my dairy-free paleo pesto here.

 2. DIY Flavoured Extracts